-- Local: Shows local users only, who are authenticated via the User Station's local database.
-This is the default when the LDAP authentication is disabled. - LDAP: Shows the users who are authenticated via LDAP.
-This is the default when the LDAP authentication is enabled. - CC-SG: Shows the users who are authenticated using CC-SG. - All: Shows all users, including Local, LDAP, and CC-SG.
+- Local: Shows local users only, who are authenticated via the User Station's local database. - LDAP: Shows the users who are authenticated via LDAP. - CC-SG: Shows the users who are authenticated using CC-SG. - All: Shows all users, including Local, LDAP, and CC-SG.
 You must be the admin user to view all users.